Management Checklist for Development

 Best Practice CASE Europe staff developed these 10 principles in collaboration with the Ross Group and the 1994 Group of Development Directors in September 2011.

-Summer Institute in Advancement Services
+Institute for Senior Advancement Services Professionals

 CURRENTS Article Advancement services, known as the fourth leg of the advancement stool, is about more than gift processing.
 Advancement services staff funnel massive alumni and prospect data into information that development offices can use to cultivate and steward donors.
 The more that each operation knows how the other works, the more successful the institution will be in raising funds.